Rental Concierge in Mérida Offers Insights on Her Mexico

 Most recent: The clichés that make all expat interviews sound the same and what they are really trying to tell you.

-I also wrote the Interactive Guide to Learning Spanish Free Online" for aspiring expats who have a limited attention span (like me) for studying.
+Kerry also wrote the Interactive Guide to Learning Spanish Free Online" for aspiring expats who shares her limited attention span for studying.

-It provides interactive links to the best features of free sites, and organizes them into lesson plans (or lets you DIU).
+The Guide provides interactive links to the best features of free sites, and organizes them into lesson plans.
+You can also use the tools to create unique study sessions for yourself every day.